baendlorel/reflect-deep/README.md

 Utilities for deep cloning, nested property access, and manipulation with support for circular references and various JavaScript types.

+> Recommended: set "type": "module" in your package.json to use this module with ES6 imports.

 ## Features

 - 🔍 **Deep Property Access**: Provides functions with classic names like `get`, `set`, `has`, `deleteProperty`, and `defineProperty`.
 With original function `reach`, you can check nested object properties safely